omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - when creating update views and delete views make sure the view calls the proper update functions on each model because I took them out of the save functions.
 - modify result delete method so it calls update_times completed on instance
+- use jquery UI datepicker for date choices in schedule and result forms
+        - look at top answer from this question: https://stackoverflow.com/questions/12884638/select-future-dates-only-django-form
-- give available dates to schedule form and create result form
+        - can give available dates to schedule form and create result form
         - create result should only have past
         - schedule should only have future
 - create a popup that asks if they completed a workout the previous day if it was scheduled but they didn't add a result.